 15. ** Have a light evening meal at least 12 hours before the race.

-16. ** Don’t eat (too much) protein the day before – it’s hard to digest.
+16. ** Don’t eat (too much) protein the day before – it’s hard to digest (eggs are not so bad).
 Basically you want to eat digestable things that replenish your muscles and hydrate you AND that you are able to fully pass out of your body before the race.

 18 ** Know the course.
 The ups and downs, the windy bits on the day, etc.